vitalif/vitastor/docs/usage/nfs.en.md

 with these settings.
 But it may even work without `immediate_commit=all` because the Linux NFS client repeats all uncommitted writes if it loses the connection.

+## RDMA

+vitastor-nfs supports NFS over RDMA, which, in theory, should also allow to use VitastorFS from GPUDirect.

+You can test NFS-RDMA even if you don't have an RDMA NIC using SoftROCE:

+1. First, add SoftROCE device on both servers: `rdma link add rxe0 type rxe netdev eth0`.
+   Here, `rdma` utility is a part the iproute2 package, and `eth0` should be replaced with the name of your Ethernet NIC.

+2. Start vitastor-nfs with RDMA: `vitastor-nfs start (--fs <NAME> | --block) --pool <POOL> --port 20049 --nfs_rdma 20049 --portmap 0`

+3. Mount the FS: `mount 192.168.0.10:/mnt/test/ /mnt/vita/ -o port=20049,mountport=20049,nfsvers=3,soft,nolock,rdma`

 ## Commands

 ### mount